OpenMoof/MatrixDesigner/README.md

 Number keys 0 to 7 pick a brightness.
 Left and right arrows step through frames, Space plays and pauses, and Cmd Z undoes.

-## One thing worth knowing

-Frame delays are counted in ticks, and the panel does not say how long a tick lasts.
-The app assumes ten milliseconds so it can time the preview and the GIF.
-If that turns out to be wrong, change the tick length in the Export panel and everything retimes to match.

 ## Running it yourself

 You need Node 20 or newer.